Drug & Alcohol Rehab in Wycombe

 By openly discussing their motivations or reservations, subjects can rebuild their intrinsic motivation.

 Many MI participants find that they manifest their goals simply by talking about them.
+Often, this style of therapy comes hand in hand with Motivational Enhancement Therapy.

 Sessions are typically limited to around 8-12 participants and are guided by a therapist to boost participation.